How to install JBoss EAP – step-by-step guide

 [root@RHEL01 opt]# chown -R jboss-user:jboss-user jboss-eap-7.4/

 We need to edit the /opt/jboss-eap-7.4/bin/init.d/jboss-eap.conf file.
-Below lines need to be added –
+The below lines need to be added –

 You need to modify the above values according to your environment.
 After adding the above lines, save the file.

-If you want to install Java through automation, then head over to below article –
+If you want to install Java through automation, then head over to the below article –

 Automation of Java installation – using Ansible